 Major drivers of this growth in the fintech ecosystem include favourable demographics, high levels of mobile phone access and Africa’s generally poor levels of financial inclusion.

 The scene is currently dominated by payments solutions providers, largely due to the lack of financial inclusion in the formal banking system for many individuals and corporates.
 However, we think other segments will also expand soon as customers shift their attention to fintech solutions that satisfy their various financial needs.
+The table below groups the current offerings into seven categories.

 In this in-depth report, we survey 150+ fintechs across 20 African markets to find their product and customer niches, identify their unique success factors and outline their future plans.
 We also examine what impact the rise of fintechs will have on traditional financial industry players.